jpursey/game-bits/README.md

 Bits library, except those that implement required platform abstraction interfaces in terms of SDL as a convenience.

-The Windows build of SDL 2.10.0 and SDL2_image 2.0.5 are included in `third_party/` and `bin/` folders as a convenience.
-They can be linked to directly via the `sdl` and `sdl2_image` library targets in CMake files that use Game Bits.
+The Windows build of SDL 2.10.0 is included in `third_party/` and `bin/` folders as a convenience.
+It can be linked to directly via the `sdl` library target in CMake files that use Game Bits.

 ### Vulkan